mrgs83/mrgs-docked-astra/README.md

-## Adding Astra Docker Template on Unraid
+## Adding Astra Docker Template on Unraid OS

 ### Prerequisites
 Before deploying Astra, ensure you have the necessary license and configuration files available: